MxEmexis/yt-dlp-simpleGUI/README.md

 - urllib3 via `pip install urllib3` (dev) for downloading the yt-dlp binary
 - ffmpeg

-In Linux you can download `wget` from the repositories of your distro, FFmpeg should already be installed by default.

 ## Installing in Windows

 ### FFmpeg